buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         A call to this method indicates that the step is finished and the build should analyze the results and perhaps proceed to the next step.
         The step should not perform any additional processing after calling this method.
+        This method must only be called from the (deprecated) :py:meth:`start` method.

     .. py:method:: failed(failure)